minio/docs/source/administration/bucket-replication/enable-server-side-multi-site-bucket-replication.rst

 .. _minio-bucket-replication-multi-site-minio-cli-procedure:

-Configure Multi-Site Bucket Replication Using the Command Line (:mc:`mc`)
+Configure Multi-Site Bucket Replication Using the Command Line ``mc``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This procedure uses the placeholder ``ALIAS`` to reference the :ref:`alias <alias>` each MinIO deployment being configured for replication.